OfficeDev/generator-office/readme.md

 ## Validate manifest.xml

-As you modify your `manifest.xml` file, use the included [Office Add-in Validator](https://github.com/OfficeDev/office-addin-validator) to ensure that your XML file is correct and complete.
+As you modify your `manifest.xml` file, use the [Office Add-in Validator](https://github.com/OfficeDev/office-addin-validator) to ensure that your XML file is correct and complete.
 It will also give you information on against what platforms to test your add-ins before submitting to the store.

-To run Office Add-in Validator, type the following command in your console:
+To run Office Add-in Validator, install the validator and type the following command in your console:
 ```bash
 $ validate-office-addin your_manifest.xml
 ```